drunkard/ceph-readable-doc/html/_sources/radosgw/role.rst.txt

 For example::

-  radosgw-admin role-policy get --role-name=S3Access1 --policy-name=Policy1
+  radosgw-admin role-policy delete --role-name=S3Access1 --policy-name=Policy1

+操作角色的 REST API
+===================
 ..
 REST APIs for Manipulating a Role

-操作角色的 REST API
-===================

 In addition to the above radosgw-admin commands, the following REST APIs can be used for manipulating a role.
 For the request parameters and their explanations, refer to the sections above.